denis-rossati/blog-posts/use_case_for_work-stealing_algorithm.md

 Maybe everybody should try to become the leader by writing its own tab id to a `tab-leader` property in the session storage.
 Then, the next time everybody _tries_ shift a beacon from the session storage, they need to check whether they are chosen tab.

 This is fine.
 But how to avoid every SDK from trying to become the leader while the leader is alive?
 A sort of heartbeat/health check/ping-pong/whatever name you like, is required: every X seconds, the leader writes the current timestamp to a session storage field, every SDK keeps reading that field and if the timestamp is too old, a new election is started, that is, the SDK writes its tab ID in the `tab-leader` field.
-This also helps when tab leader freezes, since other tabs will also pick-up beacons produced by the freezed tab.
+This also helps when tab leader freezes, since other tabs will also pick up beacons produced by the frozen tab.

 This could be the needed fix.
 We won't have "split-brain condition", common in distributed coordination systems, because before trying to send a beacon, it always checks for the tab leader.

 But again, this is kind of too much work... elections, leaders, heartbeats...
 What if everything wasn't so bright-sided?
 We need thieves!

 ---